vanessafarraye/postit/README.md

 ```
 nodemon
 ```
-Note: remember you have to run mongo and nodemon in different tabs
+Note: remember you have to run mongo and nodemon in the app folder and in different tabs.

 * After following those steps, got to chrome and type:
 ```